Friendship Rituals

 Community Connection: We warmly encourage joining with your video on.
 There’s something powerful about being witnessed as we explore these often-unspoken aspects of friendship.
 Seeing each other’s faces—even through screens—creates a container for meaningful sharing.
 You’re welcome to use a virtual background, and there’s always grace to turn your camera off when you need privacy.

-What to bring: A journal and pen, a photo or object that represents a meaningful friendship (past or present), a candle to light, and a willingness to honour the friendships that have shaped your life. connect with others.
+What to bring: Pen and 3 small pieces of paper, an object that represents a meaningful friendship (past or present), and a willingness to honour the friendships that have shaped your life. connect with others.

 *Upon payment receipt, you will be sent the Zoom meeting information and we will be in touch with more details closer to the date.